brianc/node-postgres/README.md

 If you need help or run into _any_ issues getting node-postgres to work on your system please report a bug or contact me directly.
 I am usually available via google-talk at my github account public email address.

+## Contributing

+__I love contributions.__

+You are welcome contribute via pull requests.
+If you need help getting the tests running locally feel free to email me or gchat me.

+I will __happily__ accept your pull request if it:
+- _has tests_
+- looks reasonable
+- does not break backwards compatibility

+If you need help or have questions about constructing a pull request I'll be glad to help out as well.

+## Support

+If at all possible when you open an issue please provide
+- version of node
+- version of postgres
+- smallest possible snippet of code to reproduce the problem

+Usually I'll pop the code into the repo as a test.
+Hopefully the test fails.
+Then I make the test pass.
+Then everyone's happy!

+## Extras

+node-postgres is by design _low level_ with the bare minimum of abstraction.
+You might be interested in a higher-level interface:  https://github.com/grncdr/node-any-db

 ## License

 Copyright (c) 2010 Brian Carlson (brian.m.carlson@gmail.com)